Coconut milk and lentil rasam from Andhra Pradesh

-I have become fascinated by rasam recently and my cookbooks have a variety of them from different states in India.
-They vary tremendously in flavor, texture and composition but they are all delicious.
-Rasams do have the advantage of being the first type of "nutritional shot" because they are loaded with healthy spices and herbs and are light and nutritious.
+I have become fascinated by rasam recently, and my cookbooks have a variety of them from different states in India.
+They vary tremendously in flavour, texture and composition, but they are all delicious.
+Rasams have the advantage of being the first type of "nutritional shot" because they are loaded with healthy spices and herbs and are light and nutritious.
 So far I have made a traditional Black pepper rasam from Tamil Nadu, a Lentil and tamarind rasam from Karnataka and a Ginger rasam from Kerala.

 This is a bold rasam that is a bit thicker than the regular rasams.
-The mashed toor dal adds a wonderful texture and it is infused with coconut that make it very luxurious.
-The green chilies and spices add the wonderful pop of flavor that make you want more.
+The mashed toor dal adds a wonderful texture, and it is infused with coconut, which makes it very luxurious.
+The green chillies and spices add a wonderful pop of flavour that make you want more.
 I serve this rasam as an aperitif before dinner, and it opens the palate and appetite of my guests.

 Ingredients: